leoneruggiero/TaoRenderer/README.md

 ### Zoom Invariance
 ![ZoomInvariance](https://github.com/leoneruggiero/TestApp_OpenGL/assets/55357743/e91d6ecc-acd0-4942-b89f-01e9d2387950)

-Gizmos can optionally be drawn in the 3D scene so that they always cover the same area on the screen.
+Gizmos can be drawn in the 3D scene with the option to maintain a consistent screen space coverage regardless of zoom level.

 ### Constant Screen-Lenght Texture Mapping
 ![ConstantScreenLength](https://github.com/leoneruggiero/TestApp_OpenGL/assets/55357743/428af1d6-b9ae-4838-989d-563ade5e7450)

-For lines and line-strip gizmos, an option is available that maps texture coordinates so they match the primitive screen length.
-This allows for effects similar to the ones achieved with [glLineStipple](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glLineStipple.xml) while being a much more powerful tool.
+For lines and line-strip gizmos, there is an option available that maps texture coordinates to match the primitive's screen length.
+This feature enables effects similar to those achieved with [glLineStipple](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glLineStipple.xml) while offering greater versatility and control.

 ### Mouse Pick

-Gizmos selection/picking has been achieved with an off-screen drawing where entity IDs have been color encoded.<br>
-By using a stack of [Pixel Buffer Objects](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object) and [Fences](https://www.khronos.org/opengl/wiki/Sync_Object), reading the result of the off-screen drawing doesn't stall the pipeline.
+Gizmos selection and picking are accomplished through an off-screen drawing where entity IDs are encoded using color.
+This approach leverages a queue of [Pixel Buffer Objects](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object) and [Fences](https://www.khronos.org/opengl/wiki/Sync_Object) to ensure that reading the results of the off-screen drawing operation does not stall the pipeline.

 ### Configurable Pipeline

-**Gizmos** are assigned to render layers.
-A render layer contains a set of pipeline state configurations (depth-stencil/rasterizer/blend).
-These layers can be configured at will by the user, allowing for a variety of effects.
-The view-aligned cube on the top-right corner of the screen, for example,  which is shown in some of the GIFs and images, is drawn by using multiple layers (to mask visible and hidden edges).
+**Gizmos** are associated with specific render layers.
+Each render layer encompasses a collection of pipeline state configurations, such as depth-stencil, rasterizer, and blend settings.
+Users have the freedom to configure these layers as needed, enabling a wide range of visual effects.
+For instance, the view-aligned cube featured in several GIFs and images on the top-right corner of the screen is drawn using multiple layers to manage visible and hidden edges.

 ### Shader Graph

-To allow for custom shaders, a _shader-graph-like_ mechanism has been developed to write and pass shaders to **GizmosRenderer**.
+To enable the creation of custom shaders, a _shader-graph-like_ mechanism has been developed to write and pass shaders to **GizmosRenderer**.
 The idea is to let the user write some normal-looking C++ code while building a graph under the hood.
 The graph is then converted to GLSL code, pasted onto an existing template, and compiled as an OpenGL shader.
-This approach is an alternative to the simpler "pass the shader to the renderer as a string".<br>
+This approach offers an alternative to the simpler method of passing a shader as a string to the renderer.<br>

 Some key advantages of this approach
 * **Shader details are hidden:** for example which inputs/outputs are available to a shader stage and what are their names
-* **Decoupling of logic and implementation:** the same graph could be turned into HLSL code for example
+* **Decoupling of logic and implementation:** the same graph could be turned into GLSL or HLSL code for example
-* **Type checking:** the IDE will highlight C++ errors which would be, in turn, GLSL errors
+* **Error checking:** GLSL errors corresponds to C++ errors
-* **Easily convertible to a visual shader editor:** similar to Blender's node editor and Unity's shader graph
+* **Easily convertible to a visual shader editor:** this approach sets the stage for creating a visual shader editor similar to Blender's node editor and Unity's shader graph

 The infinite grid on the XY plane is drawn using a fragment shader generated using this shader-graph mechanism.

-The following is an example of a shader written using this method (_this shader is meant to be just an example, not sure if it actually accomplishes anything useful_):<br>
+Below is an illustrative example of a shader created using this method (_please note that this shader serves as an example and may not have a practical purpose_):

 **C++ code**